Jason696867/make_files/dev-target/crossdevelop/README.md

 1. First, make sure that the guest VM has been shut down.

-2. Next, from Virtualbox pull-down menu option and in the ‘Settings’ we need to make changes to the ‘Network’ for the Restripe guest VM.
+2. Next, from Virtualbox pull-down menu option and in the ‘Settings’ we need to make changes to the ‘Network’ for the guest VM.

 3. For tab labled ‘Adapter 1’ select for ‘Attached to’ field ‘Bridged Adapter’.
    For the ‘Name’ field select a real NIC device other than the NIC connected to RJ54